 - a.
 Map below shows the composite of the routes and the spreadsheet describes the areas.
 The intent is to be efficient and cover the bay.
 Areas should include both the shorelines and transect across the open water. - b.
-Signup for your preferred route to Espiritu Santo and San Antonio Bay to Allan Berger, allanrberger@outlook.com or by contacting the Bay Leaders below:
+Signup for your preferred route in Espiritu Santo and San Antonio Bays to Allan Berger, allanrberger@outlook.com.
+Other bays by contacting the Bay Leaders below: